patronage/bubs-next/docs/getting-started.md

 ## Developing WordPress

 If you want adjust ACF fields, add post types, or do other WordPress configuration, you will need to install WordPress.
 We include a docker container version of WordPress for ease of local development.
-ALternatively you can use local dev environment with PHP and MySql.
+Alternatively, you can use local dev environment with PHP and MySql.

 This section includes some details on starting WordPress, but you'll also want to see the [WP docs](wordpress.md) for more details on making version updates, customizing ACF and themes, and more.